King Charles and Prince William meet people in lying-in-state queue

 The King, referring to the cold temperatures overnight, told one: "I hope you didn't get too frozen."

-There were cheers of God Save the King and hip hip hooray as the pair walked up and down the queue.
+There were cheers of God Save the King, God Save the Prince of Wales and hip hip hooray as the pair walked up and down the queue.

-The queue time is now around 14 hours, with the line stretching five miles along the Thames to Southwark Park.
+The queue time is now around 14 hours, with the line stretching five miles along the River Thames to Southwark Park.

+Those waiting in Lambeth, south London, told the pair the wait was "worth it" but William said he was "sorry" they had had to wait for so long.

+The prince commented to one person waiting that their trainers were a good choice of footwear for the queue.

 On Saturday evening, the Prince of Wales and his cousins will stand guard around the Queen's coffin, a day after their parents held their own vigil at the Palace of Westminster.